Tom Cruise spotted on roof of Orient Express, European filming continues

 Halla Tom ##fyp ##norway ##missionimpossible ##norge ##hype

-The clip was filmed by a passing car and posted to Tiktok by user @TomasPangelo with the caption "Found Tom!"

-The social media platform quickly posted its own disclaimer warning: "The action in this video could result in serious injury".
+The social media platform quickly posted a disclaimer warning: "The action in this video could result in serious injury".
+Pictures of the production have been surfacing on social media for the past few weeks as the project is supposedly filming under covid isolation restrictions.

 "Sometimes you just have to be in the right place at the right time," wrote another Amateur photographer who captured a shot of the passing train.